 You will need to provide proof of your immigration status and proof of your relationship with your family member, for any of these petitions.

-When it is time to file the I-485 for your family member, you will also need to file a G-325A, biographic information form, a I-765 Application for Employment Authorization, and an affidavit of support.
+When it is time to file the I-485 for your family member, you will also need to a I-765 Application for Employment Authorization, and an affidavit of support.
+When you file for a family member you have to show that you, or someone else - a joint sponsor - can financially support them.
+This information will be provided in the affidavit of support.
 See more instructions on affidavits of support below and see detailed instructions about these applications on USCIS website.

 What if my family member is already living in the United States but without any legal status?